incubyte/incubyte.github.io/content/blog/technical-assessment-evaluation-criteria.md

 description = "How we evaluate our candidates" draft = false image = "/images/2021/09/laptop-plant.jpg"
-slug = "Interview-process"
+slug = "interview-process"
-tags = ["Careers", "Software Craftsmanship", "TDD"] title = "Interview Process and What we Look for in Candidates"
+tags = ["Careers", "Software Craftsmanship", "TDD"] title = "How we hire Software Craftspeople"
 +++

 Incubyte is a combined effort of its team.
 Working here entails bringing your knowledge, curiosity, and authenticity to the table.
 Our recruiting process plays a vital role here, and it is carefully designed to identify the right person whose technical prowess, culture and mindset, all align with that of the Company.